 CALL US TODAY!
 412.265.1822

-Contact an experienced immigrant visa and adjustment of status lawyer today for a FREE 60 MINUTE CONSULTATION and see how we can help solve your complex immigration issues!
+Contact an experienced fiance visa lawyer or green card lawyer today for a FREE 60 MINUTE CONSULTATION and see how we can help solve your complex immigration issues!

 United States citizens and lawful permanent residents can assist their relatives in applying for Immigrant Visas to reside lawfully in the United States.
 The end-result of an Immigrant Visa is a green card.
 There are two categories of Family-Based Immigrant Visas: Immediate Relatives and Family Preference.